hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 sudo ikev2.sh --auto
 ```

-The command above runs the <a href="../extras/ikev2setup.sh" target="_blank">helper script</a> in auto mode, using default options.
+The command above runs the [helper script](../extras/ikev2setup.sh) in auto mode, using default options.
 Remove the `--auto` parameter if you want to customize IKEv2 setup options.
 When finished, continue to [configure IKEv2 VPN clients](#configure-ikev2-vpn-clients).

 <details>
 <summary>